stylepatrick/tronWalletManyToOneSender/README.md

 Example in docker-compose.yml file.

 # Telegram Commands
-- /status: Get status of Service.
+- /status: Get status of service.
 Can be running or stopped.
-- /schedulerStart: Starts the scheduler if stopped.
+- /start: Starts the service scheduler if stopped.
-- /schedulerStop: Stops the scheduler if running.
+- /stop: Stops the service scheduler if running.
-- /runOnce: Run once through the wallet.csv list.
-Only possible if scheduler is stopped.
+- /run: Run once through the wallet.csv list.
+Only possible if service scheduler is stopped.

 # DockerHub
 Pull image from DockerHub and use the docker-compose.yml file to start the application.